-The details of your offer of admission are set out in your formal offer letter issued by our Admissions Office for undergraduate and postgraduate taught programmes and the Research Student Office for research programmes.
+The details of your offer of admission are set out in your formal offer communication issued by our Admissions Office for undergraduate and postgraduate taught programmes and the Doctoral College Office for research programmes.

-The offer and the details contained within the offer letter apply to the date of entry referred to in the letter.
+The offer and the details contained within the offer communication apply to the date of entry referred to in the letter.
 Admission at a different date may be possible on request but we cannot guarantee this.
-Some details, including the tuition fees payable, may change if your date of admission changes (see section 1.13).
-It is expected that you will be in attendance at the University on the first day of term, in order to attend classes.
+Some details, including the tuition fees payable, may change if your date of admission changes (see section 1.14).
+It is expected that you will be in attendance at the University on the first day of term, in order to attend classes or meet your research supervisor.